sachsom95/Dublin_bikes_official/README.md

 ### Team
-Project possible to amazing work of @FreddieNiu and @ LiuHabao
+Project possible due to amazing work of @FreddieNiu and @ LiuHabao....they cool